ahmedayyad-dev/EHkBot/README.md

 If the bot doesn't start:
 1. Check the screen session: `screen -r MainBot`
 2. Verify your license key is valid
+3. Ensure RapidAPI subscription is active
+4. Check logs for error messages

 ### Need Help?